ahmedheshammec/Noto/Terminal/Terminal basics and Commands/Terminal basics and Commands.md

 → The `-y` flag is used to answer `Yes` automatically to any questions will be asked by the shell.

 ## The Find Command
+### How to search all directories for a specific file or folder?

 → The find command in Mac OS Searches and manipulates files and directories